- Oops!Something went wrong.Please try again later.

 For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 The formula for this calculation on Digital Media Solutions is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Above you can see how the current ROCE for Hello Group compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for Hello Group.
+In the above chart we have measured Digital Media Solutions' prior ROCE against its prior performance, but the future is arguably more important.
+If you'd like to see what analysts are forecasting going forward, you should check out our free report for Digital Media Solutions.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.